ADGEfficiency/adgefficiency.github.io/_posts/2019-09-14-mistakes-data-scientist.md

 >
 > Niels Bohr - Nobel Prize in Physics 1922

 Error driving improvement is a beautiful paradox.
-Neural networks learn from a backpropagated error signal - **data scientists learn from their mistakes**.
+Neural networks learn from a backpropagated error signal - data scientists learn from their mistakes.

-Patterns exist in the mistakes data scientists make. **I've made and learnt from all these mistakes - I've seen these mistakes made by others**.
+Patterns exist in the mistakes data scientists make. **I've made and learnt from all these mistakes - I've also seen these mistakes made by many others**.

-This article will guide you through some of the **most common mistakes that all data scientists make**.
+This article will guide you through some of the most common mistakes that all data scientists make.

 <center>
 <img src="/assets/mistakes-data-sci/reddit.png" width="700">